cOpEtriNe/RBLXFactBot/README.md

-To use the scripts goto the "Bots" Folder to get the script or just install it from the latest released
+To use the scripts goto the "Bots" Folder to get the script or just install it from the latest release

 all facts from https://bestlifeonline.com/useless-facts/